molstar/mol-view-stories/api/API_documentation.md

 ```

 Notes
-- Stories are public for reads; sessions are write-private but readable via the API endpoints above.
+- Stories are public for reads; sessions are private (read/write require authentication and ownership).